ContentSquare/chproxy/config/README.md

 # Named network lists, might be used as `allowed_networks` properties
 network_groups:
   - name: "office"
-    # List of networks or network_groups access is allowed from
+    # List of networks access is allowed from
     # Each list item could be IP address or subnet mask
     networks: ["127.0.0.1/24"]